 Financial Access Initiative

-FAI is housed at NYU's Robert F. Wagner Graduate School of Public Service and was founded in 2006 by economists Jonathan Morduch (New York University), Dean Karlan (Yale University), and Sendhil Mullainathan (Harvard University).
-The initial funding was provided by the Bill & Melinda Gates Foundation.
+FAI is housed at NYU's Robert F. Wagner Graduate School of Public Service.
+The center was founded in 2006 by economists Jonathan Morduch (New York University), Dean Karlan (Northwestern University), and Sendhil Mullainathan (University of Chicago).
+Initial funding was provided by the Bill & Melinda Gates Foundation.